BridgeGC/BridgeGC/README.md

 Download our source code, follow the [instructions](https://openjdk.org/groups/build/doc/building.html) to build the OpenJDK JVM, resulting in a JVM with BridgeGC.

 ## Annotations
-We provide two simple annotations, `@DataObj` and `System.Reclaim()`, that can be used by the framework developers to annotate the creation and release of data objects.
+We provide two simple annotations, `@DataObj` and `System.Reclaim()`, that can be used by the framework developers to annotate the creation and release points of data objects.
 Specifically, the annotation `@DataObj` is used along with the keyword `new` to denote the creation of data objects.
 The annotation `System.Reclaim()` is used to denote the release of a batch of data objects.
 We show how we apply annotations in Spark, Flink and Cassandra briefly as follows and more details can be found [here](Apply/README.md).

 <div align=center>
 <img decoding="async" src="Figures/flink.svg" width="50%">